lupyuen/cst816s-nuttx/README.md

 # Screen Is Sideways

-According to the touch data, our screen is rotated sideways...
+According to the touch data from `lvgltest`, our screen is rotated sideways...

 -   Top Left: x=181, y=12